In the Feb. 9 week we will mostly discuss outlier detection. A lot of slides have been added to the OLD lecture; therefore,

 and Loops in R (useful, but not discussed in the lecture)

-V A Brief Introduction to Naive, Parametric
+V Naive, Parametric (MLE Example)

 and Non-Parametric Density Estimation